The 19th Annual Workshop on the Economics of Information Security (WEIS 2020)

-Information security and privacy continue to grow in importance, as threats proliferate, privacy erodes, and attackers find new sources of value.
-Yet the security of information systems and the privacy offered by them depends on more than just technology.
-Each requires an understanding of the incentives and trade-offs inherent to the behavior of people and organizations.
+The security of information systems and the privacy they offer depends on more than just technology.
+Both security and privacy require an understanding of the incentives and trade-offs inherent to the behavior of people and organizations.
 As society’s dependence on information technology has deepened, policy-makers have taken notice.
 Now more than ever, careful research is needed to characterize accurately threats and countermeasures, in both the public and private sectors.

 We encourage economists, computer scientists, legal scholars, business school researchers, security and privacy specialists, as well as industry experts to submit their research and participate by attending the workshop.
 Suggested topics include (but are not limited to) empirical and theoretical studies of: